Josefina Samper

-Josefina Samper Rojas (8 May 1927 – 13 February 2018) was a Spanish syndicalist and feminist, member of the Communist Party of Spain, and spouse of Marcelino Camacho.
+Josefina Samper Rojas (8 May 1927 – 13 February 2018) was a Spanish syndicalist and feminist, a member of the Communist Party of Spain, and spouse of Marcelino Camacho.

 Biography

 Born in Fondón on 8 May 1927, when she was three years old her father, a miner, emigrated to Oran, Algeria, joining the rest of her family a year later.
 There, Josefina took care of her sister while her mother worked washing clothes in the houses.
 Later, Josefina went to work as a trouser dresser in a clothing workshop.
 At age 12 she started militancy in the Unified Socialist Youth, and at 14 she joined the PCE at the hands of Roberto Carrillo, brother of Santiago Carrillo.

 As a party activist, Josefina participated in the distribution of the España Popular publications.
 She also organized the children of the neighborhood to warn using cans as a drum every time the police arrived in search of the hidden Republicans.
 She also created a kind of cooperative dedicated to the manufacture of raffia shoes with which she helped to maintain her house, as well as that of many other families, mostly of political emigrants.
 Josefina was responsible for getting the raffia.
 The benefits were divided according to the pairs of shoes they made, with Josefina obtaining the lowest profits.